 You will notice:

-CIs including Computer, Mobile and Other Assets, reflect an older Information window that will be updated soon to match the flow of ITSM objects and other CIs.
+CIs including computer, mobile, and other assets reflect an information window that will be updated soon to match the flow of ITSM objects and other CIs.

-CIs such as Contract, Person, Group and Vendor Can only be created from their dedicated page (for example, Contracts, Groups.) therefore cannot be created from the CMDB index
+CIs such as contract, person, group, and vendor can only be created from their dedicated page (for example, Contracts, Groups), therefore they cannot be created from the CI index page.

-When you manually create any of the following CIs (Network Device, Access Point, Firewall, Router, Switch, or Printer) you will see the updated redesign page.
-However when these CIs are discovered via automatic scanning, they will be associated with the previous setup of the Network Device page.
+When you manually create any CI that is a network device, access point, firewall, router, switch, or printer, you see the updated redesign page.
+However, when these CIs are discovered via automatic scanning, they are associated with the previous setup of the Network Device page.

-It is important to create associations that describe the nature of the relationship between two or more CIs.
+In SolarWinds Service Desk (SWSD) it is important to create associations that describe the nature of the relationship between two or more configuration items (CIs).
 For example, if a network router has an interruption of service, then all servers and PCs connected to that router will also experience an interruption of service.
-CI dependencies between the router and all servers and PCs connected to it helps you in understanding the impact of the interruption of service.
+CI dependencies between the router and all servers and PCs connected to it help you in understanding the impact of the interruption of service.

-To increase visibility of your IT infrastructure, the SolarWinds Service Desk Enterprise plan includes a CMDB Visual Map.
-A clear visualization provides you with a greater understanding of the how relationships between Configuration Items (CIs) can impacts dependent CIs.
+To increase visibility of your IT infrastructure, the SolarWinds Service Desk (SWSD) Premier package includes a CMDB Visual Map.
+A clear visualization provides you with a greater understanding of the how relationships between Configuration Items (CIs) can impact dependent CIs.